-We are confident that our compliance program is a model for companies based in the Gulf region and meets the rigor and thoroughness of compliance programs at peer companies around the world.
+We are confident that our compliance program is a model for companies based in the Gulfregion and meets the rigor and thoroughness of compliance programs at peer companies around the world.
 Program development and operation is the responsibility of the chief compliance counsel who reports to the vice president, general counsel.

 Code of Ethics.
+In 2010, SABIC adopted a Code of Ethics that consists of 13 policies covering three broad areas: (a) our global environment; (b) our workplace; and (c) protecting our assets.
 The SABIC Code of Ethics holds our employees to the highest standards of ethical conduct every day, in every transaction, and everywhere we do business.
-Its policies reflect our commitment to integrity and corporate citizenship and provide the foundation for our business culture, including our commitments under Responsible Care®, the United Nations Global Compact, and the World Business Council for Sustainable Development (WBCSD).
-SABIC's Code of Ethics may be found here: https://www.sabic.com/en/about/our-compliance-culture/sabic-codeof-ethics
+These policies reflect our commitment to integrity and corporate citizenship and provide the foundation for our business culture, including our commitments under Responsible Care®, the United Nations Global Compact, and the World Business Council for Sustainable Development (WBCSD).
+SABIC's Code of Ethics may be found here: